mvogel3/think-python/notes.md

 # Research
 * Python shell vs zsh shell
+* virtual environments and anaconda
+* operating systems
+* how to go from learning Python to actually buildinf something
 * look into the 4.12 exercises and try learning the math
 * revisit base cases